Best Redundancy Insurance in New Zealand and how it works

 Unfortunately not, because income protection insurance is a disability insurance.
 Insurance when you lose your job is possible but must be selected as an add-on to the income protection policy.

 Can I access my Kiwisaver if I'm made redundant?

-There are certain grounds on which you may access your Kiwisaver before retirement age, including severe financial hardship (which can happen after a job loss).
+You may access your Kiwisaver before retirement under specific circumstances, including severe financial hardship (which can happen after a job loss).